joaquinalmora/commitgen/ROADMAP.md

 - No **AI integration** (LLM) yet.
 - No **packaging** (Homebrew tap, release binaries) or CI.
 - No **config flags/env** (e.g., `--max-files`, `--patch-bytes`, enable/disable buckets).
+- Shell setup automation missing: need safe, idempotent installer that writes a separate snippet (e.g., ~/.config/commitgen.zsh) and sources it from ~/.zshrc, with uninstall.
+- Cross-shell coverage not implemented: bash fallback helpers and fish integration TBD.

 ---